MichaelABryant/michaelabryant/README.md

 ### About Me

 I have a BS in Physics and a thesis-based MS in Applied Physics.
-The coursework for my master's degree covered topics in machine learning.
+The coursework for my master's degree included topics in simulations and machine learning.
 After earning my master's degree, I worked at Los Alamos National Laboratory for a year in an engineering group building experiments and performing data analyses.

 ### Contact Information